LeonievanDijk020/2021-project-template/README.md

 ## Locations

 <!-- Start with a description about why these locations are chosen and why they are important for this topic. -->
 Amsterdam is the main capital of The Netherlands.
-It's known to be a city of liberal people.
+It's known to be a city of liberal people from diverse backgrounds.

 <!-- This section also includes a mandatory table, this table lists each location and links to their Wikidata items: -->
 | Locations                                        |